Places in Sri Lanka with a Myth or Legend Tied to It

-However, there is no arguing with the fact that these areas possess a mysterious, almost ethereal quality about them.
+However, that doesn’t mean that you should disregard them.
+After all, what is life without a bit of fantasy woven into it!
 Here are four places in Sri Lanka with a myth or legend tied to it, that you might want to explore for yourself.

 Located in the central highlands of Sri Lanka, Adam’s Peak is a tall mountain with legends from multiple religions attached to it.
 The crux of its mythology resides in the footprint-shaped mark at the mountain’s summit.